Joseph A. Suneg

-Joseph Anthony Suneg (11 October 1897 – 21 May 1989) was ordained a priest of the Catholic Church in the United States and later elevated to Domestic Prelate by Pope Pius XII in official recognition of his valuable service to the growth of the Catholic Church in Omaha.
+Joseph Anthony Suneg (11 October 1897 – 21 May 1989) was ordained a priest of the Catholic Church in the United States and later elevated to Domestic Prelate by Pope Pius XII in official recognition of his service to the growth of the Catholic Church in Omaha.
 He established the landmark 12-acre St. Margaret Mary Church campus in the heart of Omaha adjacent to University of Nebraska at Omaha and Memorial Park (Omaha) on U.S. Route 6 (Dodge Street).
 His only assignment lasted forty-six years—the entirety of his active priestly career.

 Early life

 József Anton Szunega was born in Bačka Palanka, at that time part of the Austro-Hungarian Empire settled by the Danube Swabians.
 He was baptized on the day of his birth at the Church of the Immaculate Conception of the Blessed Virgin Mary.
 In 1906, he emigrated to the United States sailing aboard the SS Zeeland (1900) from Antwerp with his mother and three sisters.
 They arrived in New York on September 4, 1906, settling in Cleveland, Ohio (his father Johann, a peddler, arrived earlier, on July 20, 1906).
 Rev. Nicholas Pfeil, pastor of St. Peter Church (Cleveland, Ohio) encouraged Joseph to consider a vocation.
 "The good old pastor in Cleveland -- I was an altar boy for him.
 He'd ask me what I was going to be...
 Just to please the old man, I'd say a priest."
 In 1911 after graduation from eighth grade, Joseph entered Pontifical College Josephinum in Columbus, Ohio.
-Before he completed his studies, his father died and it seemed as though Joseph might not be able to finish.
+Before he completed his studies, his father died, leaving the family financially unstable and forcing Joseph to consider withdrawal from seminary.
 His two older sisters went to work as seamstresses to support the family and ensure his education at the seminary.

 While at Pontifical College, Sunega became acquainted with Edward Joseph Hunkeler a fellow seminarian who told him of the wide open spaces and the fresh country air of Nebraska.
 The idea of a rural German-speaking community appealed to the young Sunega, who felt that Ohio was becoming too crowded.
 He decided to move west to Nebraska.

 Sunega was ordained by the Most Reverend P. Fumasoni-Biondi, D.D., Apostolic Delegate to the United States, at the Pontifical College Josephinum on Monday, June 11, 1923.
 He offered his first solemn mass on Sunday, June 17, 1923, at St. Ignatius of Antioch church in Cleveland.